behreajj/AseSlicesTool/README.md

     }
 ```

-Aseprite does not assign a unique identifier number to slices.
-This script attempts to provide one for each slice in its `properties` field.
+Aseprite does not assign a unique identifier to slices.
+This script attempts to provide one for each slice in its `properties` field if not already present.
+Slices are sorted according to this identifier.
+The file path includes the identifier in hexadecimal.
+In the example above, `1183714612564447149` may be used to match a slice to a file, where `106d662b2557cfad` is its hexadecimal representation.

-Slice names cannot be used as unique identifiers.
+Slice names cannot always be relied on as unique identifiers.
 Aseprite does no validation on strings provided to names.
-That means a name can be empty or include characters that would invalidate a file path if the name were included, such as `.` or `\` (depending on operating system).
+A name can be empty, can be a duplicate of another slice's name, or can include characters that would invalidate a file path were it included.
+This script performs no extra validation measures on slice names.

+When present, custom user data is enclosed in quotation marks, `"`.
+No attempt is made to escape characters or otherwise validate the data.

 As mentioned at the top, a slice may also have `fromFrame` and `toFrame` fields in its properties if it was created with the edit slices dialog.
 All frame indices begin at zero, not one.
 The sprite's `frameBaseIndex` is given at the bottom.
-To reiterate, the Lua scripting API does not have access to slice frame data, so it cannot be included.
+As mentioned before, the Lua scripting API does not have access to internal slice frame data, so the data cannot be included.

+When padded, the pad color used is the image's transparent color.
+The scaling algorithm used defaults to nearest neighbor.